Photon-axion mixing and ultra-high-energy cosmic rays from BL Lac type objects -- Shining light through the Universe: Axions as ultra high energy cosmic rays.

+On the other hand, for weak IGMF scenarios roughly 1/3 of original UHE photons are converted to axions within a few Mpc from the source and 2/3 of them convert back to photons within a few Mpc from the Earth.
+Therefore, instead of $(l/D)^{2}$, the observed flux constitutes $\sim 2/9$ of the emitted one.
+The flux of a single source is then

+well within the Fermi sensitivity.
+The angular size of the halo is then $ \theta\approx \frac{l}{D}, $ which is a fraction of a degree, well below the width of the point spread function of either EGRET or Fermi.
+This means that the correlated BL Lacs should be gamma-ray sources in agreement with the results of Refs.~\cite{GTTT:EGRET, index}.
+A method of detection of the size of extended images of this kind is discussed in Ref.~\cite{occultation}.

-Because the magnetic field of the Milky Way is non-uniform, we expect the probability for axions which arrive from far away to convert back into photons to depend upon the direction they move through the galactic magnetic field before the arrive at Earth.
-This is the subject of the next section.
+Because the cosmic magnetic fields, in particular in ``filaments'', are non-uniform, we expect the probability for axions which arrive from far away to convert back into photons to depend upon the direction they move before they arrive at Earth.
+This should reflect itself in the distribution of the arrival directions of the correlated events.
+To look for the possible anisotropy, we use the list of correlated BL Lacs from \cite{GTTT:HiRes} and compare their distribution with respect to the experimental exposure with the full sample of 156 BL Lacs studied in \cite{GTTT:HiRes, HiRes:BL}.
+The correlated events are plotted, together with the exposure, in Fig. \ref{compare}.